nachocaru/xaprb.com/content/blog/2008-05-02-news-flash-mysql-51-has-zero-bugs.md

   </p>

   <p>
-    &#8220;Now we can admit it, but this version is much improved over 5.0, which we weren&#8217;t totally happy with,&#8221; Mickos confided.
+    "Now we can admit it, but this version is much improved over 5.0, which we weren't totally happy with," Mickos confided.
   </p>

   <p>